Is there anyone who doesn’t connect with that comic?

 2. It gives you motivation to keep going.

-At any given moment, I can look around my life — as a husband, father, entrepreneur, or speaker — and identify plenty of areas where I feel like I’m falling short.
+At any given moment, I can look around my life — as a father, business owner, coach, or speaker — and identify plenty of areas where I feel like I’m falling short.
 (Let’s face it, we’re never where we feel like we should be.)